xoofx/xoofx.github.io/_posts/2020-02-15-stark-melody-dotnet-sel4.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Finally, here is a capture of the boot sequence of a HelloWorld program with <a href="https://twitter.com/hashtag/starklang?src=hash&amp;ref_src=twsrc%5Etfw">#starklang</a> on top of the seL4 micro-kernel. <br>This marks the end of the 1st vertical prototype by bringing up together a front-end compiler, native compiler and micro-kernel integration! ❤️ <a href="https://t.co/kEQ2esGHj4">pic.twitter.com/kEQ2esGHj4</a></p>&mdash; Alexandre Mutel (@xoofx) <a href="https://twitter.com/xoofx/status/1226962715656278022?ref_src=twsrc%5Etfw">February 10, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-In this blog post I would like to go through:
+Though, apart [sharing my progess on Twitter](https://twitter.com/search?q=%23starklang&src=typed_query&f=live), I haven't taken the time so far to explain what this is all about...
+So before continuing further this experiment, It is time for me to share more about this project in a proper blog post, and more specifically:

-- More details about the "why" of this project
+- Give more details about the "why?" of this project
 - How was built this first milestone prototype?
 - Where is it going?